-- inform a colleague and key holder of your presence - sign out when you leave the premises so everyone knows you have left - make sure that the outer doors are closed - keep a mobile with you at all times-ensure that you have the Headteacher, Facilities Manager, Premises Officer or School Business Manager number on your phone - Do not take part in any hazardous activity (e.g. climbing on chair, lifting heavy items.)
+- inform a colleague and key holder of your presence - sign out when you leave the premises so everyone knows you have left - make sure that the outer doors are closed - keep a mobile with you at all times-ensure that you have the Headteacher and Premises Team numbers on your phone - Do not take part in any hazardous activity (e.g. climbing on chair, lifting heavy items.)